Rick Hartmann: Club professional

 In the mid-2000s, Hartmann received national media attention.
-In May 2005, Hartmann played the Big Stakes Match Play competition.
+In May 2005, he played the Big Stakes Match Play competition.
 The tournament was for club pros and mini-tour players.
 It was a pairs match play event which lasted six rounds.
 Each player had to put up $50,000 to enter the event which guaranteed $3 million in prize money to the winning team.
 Members at Hartmann's club, Atlantic Golf Club, put up money for him.
 Hartmann's partner was Mark Mielke.
 The event was at Casa Bianca Resort in Mesquite, Nevada.
 Their team won their first four matches.
 In the semi-finals, they played the team of Jimmy Blair and Steve Schneiter.
 Hartmann's team were "slow starters" and were 2 down after 5 holes.
 However, Mielke made a number of birdies around the turn and the pair took the lead.
-The pair eventually won it, 4 & 2.
+Hartmann's team eventually won it, 4 & 2.
 The pair were now guaranteed to win at least several hundred thousands dollars each.
 "This is life changing," Hartmann said shortly after the win.
 "This is paying off the car, paying off the mortgage."
 They were scheduled to play David Ping and Garth Mulroy in the finals.
 The champions would earn $1.5 million each while the runners-up would split the $675,000 runner-up total.
 In the finals, Mielke birdied two holes early to give Hartmann's team an early 2 up lead.
 However, the team of Ping and Mulroy won a number of holes around the turn to take the lead.
 Two down with two to play, Hartmann birdied the 17th to force an 18th hole.
 However, Hartmann's team conceded after they failed to birdie the final hole.
 Despite the loss, Hartmann and Mielke shared the $675,000-second place prize.
 The event received nation-wide media coverage and was reported by Sports Illustrated.
 A year later, Hartmann was again in the "national spotlight."
 He earned the rights to play a sectional qualifier for the 2006 U.S. Open and was paired with David Gossett and Michelle Wie.
 The two-round event was held at two different courses on Canoe Brook Country Club in Summit, New Jersey.
 The pairing received much media attention because Wie was trying to become the first female to qualify for the U.S. Open.
 David Fay, executive director of the USGA, chose Gossett, a former PGA Tour pro, and Hartmann, a former European Tour pro, because of their experiences as touring professionals playing events in front of large galleries.
 Marty Parkes, spokesman for the organization, stated, "We didn't want someone who would not be able to deal with the situation."
 According to The Boston Globe, Hartmann was "besieged with attention" due to the pairing.
 Sports Illustrated commissioned him to write an article about the pairing.
 Mike Lupica ran a full-length profile of Hartmann before the event in the New York Daily News.
 At the two-round qualifier, Hartmann opened well, birdieing the first hole and remained near the prospective cut-off for most of the first round.
 However, he "[blew] up" on the 16th hole, making a double-bogey and ultimately scored a two-over-par 72.
 Hartmann closed with a 74 (+2) at the North Course to miss the cut-off by six shots.